 If possible, you should play at least four or five times a week in order to improve your dexterity.
 Try to pick a specific time every day and dedicate it to practicing your guitar.
 If you’re struggling to find the time, rest assured that there is no such thing as a bad time.
 You could practice after work, during your lunch break, or before breakfast.

 Anything that can be easily repeated is a great way to warm up, so don’t hesitate!
+This will help your technique at the same time.

 To stay motivated, make sure that you’re also working on pieces and riffs that you enjoy.